hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-raster.md

 {% include image.html file="qgis-reproj-Froude.png" alt="reproject" caption="The reprojected Froude number raster plotted in QGIS on the Google Satellite base map (XYZ Tiles)." %}

-The `reproject_raster` function is also available (slightly modified) in the [*geo_utils* package](https://github.com/hydro-informatics/geo-utils/blob/master/geo_utils/srs_mgmt.py), where saving the new reprojected raster is embedded in the function (automatically appends the syllable `"_epsg[NO]"` to the original file name).
+The `reproject_raster` function is also available (slightly modified) in the [*geo_utils* package](https://github.com/hydro-informatics/geo-utils/blob/master/geo_utils/srs_mgmt.py), where saving the new reprojected raster is also implemented (automatically appends the syllable `"_epsg[NO]"` to the original file name).

 {% include note.html content="To display multiple rasters with different coordinate systems on the same map in *QGIS*, the coordinate systems must be harmonized in most cases. *QGIS* has a dedicated function for adjusting raster coordinate systems: In *QGIS*, click on the `Raster` menu > `Projections` > `Warp (Reproject)...`.
 Select the raster(s) to reproject (i.e., the raster(s) to harmonize with project coordinate system).
 However, *Warp* may not perform all reprojection steps as desired and lead to wrong placements of the new raster.
 The *Warp* method is also available in *Python* through `gdal.Warp` ([read the docs](https://gdal.org/tutorials/warp_tut.html)): <br><br>`kwargs={'format': 'GTiff', 'geoloc': True}`<br>`gdal.Warp(TARGET_GEO_TIFF_FILE_NAME, SOURCE_GEO_TIFF_FILE_NAME, **kwargs)`" %}

 {% include important.html content="The coordinate transformation fails when no transformation between the indicated source and target spatial reference system can be established (i.e., `gdal` does not know the transformation).
-This problem occurs often when old, regional coordinate systems are transformed to coordinate systems for web applications (e.g., `EPSG=3857`).
+This problem occurs often when old, regional coordinate systems are transformed to coordinate systems for web applications (e.g., `epsg=3857`).
 Read more in the [*gdal* docs](https://gdal.org/tutorials/osr_api_tut.html#coordinate-transformation)." %}

 ## An application example with zonal statistics {#zonal}

 In hydraulic and geospatial analyses, the question of statistical values of certain areas of one or more rasters often arises.
-For example, we may be interested in mean values and standard deviations in specific water body zones. *Zonal statistics* enable the delineation of an area of a raster by using a polygon shapefile.
+For instance, we may be interested in mean values and standard deviations in specific water body zones. *Zonal statistics* enable the delineation of an area of a raster by using a polygon shapefile.

 The *RiverArchitect* dataset includes a slackwater zone and zonal statistics help to identify the mean water depth and flow velocity of slackwaters, which are a so-called morphological unit.

 {% include note.html content="Instream morphological units aid to describe the geospatial organization of fluvial landforms, which play and important role in ecohydraulic analyses and river restoration.
-For example, pool units describe deep water zones with low flow velocity, riffle are typicall characterized by shallow water depths and high velocity, and slackwaters are shallow flow zones with low flow velocity (many juvenile fish love slackwaters).
+For example, pool units describe deep water zones with low flow velocity, riffle are typically characterized by shallow water depths and high velocity, and slackwaters are shallow flow zones with low flow velocity (many juvenile fish love slackwaters).
 [Wyrick and Pasternack (2014)](https://www.sciencedirect.com/science/article/pii/S0169555X14000099) introduce the delineation of morphological units and an open-access summary can be found in the [Appendix Sect.
 5 in Schwindt et al. (2020)](https://ars.els-cdn.com/content/image/1-s2.0-S235271101930281X-mmc1.pdf)." %}

 To analyze a visually apparent riffle unit, we need to draw a polygon within a new shapefile that delineates the slackwater.
 The following figures guide through the creation of a polygon shapefile and the delineation of the riffle with [*QGIS*](geo_software.html#qgis).
 Start with opening *QGIS* and create a new project.
 Import the water depth and flow velocity rasters showing the slow and shallow water zone.
 Then: